 FPDC = front post double crochet

-Waffle Stitch Washcloth Pattern:
+Crochet Waffle Stitch Washcloth Free Pattern

 Ch 29.
-If you like to make it larger or smaller, chain a multiple of 3 plus 2 (Multiple of 3 means any number that can be devided by 3, e.g. 3, 6, 9, 12 etc. And you add 2 to that number.
+If you like to make it larger or smaller, chain a multiple of 3 plus 2 (Multiple of 3 means any number that can be devided by 3, e.g. 3, 6, 9, 12 etc. Then add 2 to that number.
 I have chained 27 plus 2, total 29 chains.)

 Row 1: DC in third chain from hook and across, turn (total 27)

 Row 2: Ch 2, DC in first stitch, FPDC in next, *DC in next two stitches, FPDC in next**, repeat from * to ** to end of row.
 DC in last St, turn.